 Deborah holds a bachelor of science degree in early-childhood education from the University of Oklahoma, a master of arts in elementary education and curriculum from the University of South Florida, a master’s degree in public administration from the Harvard University John F. Kennedy School of Government, and a doctoral degree in education leadership from the University of Pennsylvania.
 In 2008, Deborah was a Broad Superintendents Academy Fellow, and in 2013 she was a Pahara-Aspen Fellow through the Aspen Institute.

-Deborah was one of Time Magazine’s 100 Most Influential People in the World and one of The Atlantic Brave Thinkers, whom the magazine recognizes for “the year’s most intrepid and original thinking.”
+Deborah was one of Time Magazine’s "100 Most Influential People in the World" and one of The Atlantic's Brave Thinkers, whom the magazine recognizes for “the year’s most intrepid and original thinking.”

 She and her husband, Jock, along with their dogs Rosalita and Diamond, are residents and big fans of Tulsa.